How to Use a Reference Mix to Skyrocket the Quality of Your Mixes

 How wet is the overall mix?
 Are the drums in your face, or are they pushed back with reverb?
 Did the mixing engineer of the reference mix use reverb on the vocal, delay, or a combination of the two?
 Does the song sound like a band recording in the same room, or is it full of artificial synths with separate reverbs and delays?
 How is modulation used?

 Push the instruments back, pull them forward, move them closer, or push them away.
 Think of the mix like a 3D image when you try to match your mix up with the reference.

 With volume, reverb, and effects you can place anything anywhere in the room.
 For instance, if you want the drums by the rear wall, add some reverb and lower the volume.
 Push back with reverb and effects; pull forward with more volume and short delays.

 Once you’ve placed all the elements in both highs and lows, left and right, and front and back, you have a better idea of where you’re going and what you need to do.

 One of the hardest things to recreate from a reference mix is the overall EQ.
 For example, say your reference sounds punchy in the low-end and clean and clear in the high end, but your mix sounds muddy and flat.

 The proper way to fix your mix is to go back to each instrument and see where the problem lies.
 Find out where the muddiness is, cut out the boxiness and troubleshoot by using your reference mix as a guide.

 Another, simpler way to do this is to use Match EQs.
-The Match EQ plug-in in Logic listens to your reference mix and allows you to apply that EQ curve to the master fader of your own mix.
-It’s great in a pinch, especially for mastering purposes when your individual instruments sound great but the master needs some EQ’ing.
+The Match EQ plug-in in Logic listens to your reference mix and allows you to apply that EQ curve to the master fader of your mix.
+It’s great in a pinch, especially for mastering purposes when your instruments sound great but the master needs some EQ’ing.